RhBud/ConceptEntityProject/README.md

 accurate clinical definitions given an input containing the concept name (e.g., congestive heart failure) and concept type (e.g., diagnosis).
 The output will eventually need to be integrated back into the CDL and ChatRWD.

 Detailed Requirements:
 1. Select an appropriate technology stack that you are familiar with to develop the service and develop a system diagram outlining the stack; be prepared to to describe your choice(s)
 2. Connect the application to one or more LLMs using industry standard methods (or be ready to explain why you chose to deviate from those standards)
-3. Develop an appropriate evaluation approach to identify errors and improve the prompt’s performance in generating accurate clinical definitions.
+3. Develop an appropriate evaluation approach to identify errors and improve the prompt's performance in generating accurate clinical definitions.
 Please show the results of your evaluation and what you changed as a result.
-4. Author a “final” version of the prompt that performs the task more accurately than the original (ideally with quantitative justification)
+4. Author a "final" version of the prompt that performs the task more accurately than the original (ideally with quantitative justification)
 5. List the limitations of your implementation and/or discussion topics regarding how to make the service more robust for the future

 This application consists of multiple Docker services: